Comprehensive Guide to Data-Intensive eCommerce Migrations on Shopify Plus for Sustainable Growth

 Understanding Data-Intensive Migration Projects

-This process requires a deep dive into your existing data structures and a clear plan for the new system.
-Let's explore what data-intensive computing means, its key features, and the types of modern migration projects businesses undertake today.
+Executing this kind of project requires a comprehensive analysis of your existing data structures and a clear architectural plan for the destination platform.
+To set the stage, we’ll clarify what data-intensive computing entails, outline the defining traits of such applications, and review the types of modern migration projects e-commerce businesses pursue today.

 What Does 'Data-Intensive Computing' Mean?